-The current university schedule of tuition and fees can be obtained from the cashier's office, the admissions office, or at http://www.ecu.edu/cs-admin/financial\serv/cashier/tufee.cfm.
+Because of the early publication of this catalog, the tuition and fee schedule is omitted.
+The current university schedule of tuition and fees can be obtained from the cashier's office, the admissions office, or at www.ecu.edu/cs-admin/financial_serv/ cashier/tufee.cfm.

-It is estimated that the average student who is a North Carolina resident incurs necessary expenses of approximately \$16,500 for room, meals, tuition, and fees during an academic year of two semesters.
+It is estimated that the average graduate student who is a North Carolina resident incurs necessary expenses of approximately \$16,500 for room, meals, tuition, fees, and books during an academic year of two semesters.
 The costs of meals and textbooks may vary considerably, according to individual requirements.
 The university operates food service facilities in six locations throughout the campus.
 Meals are available either under a meal plan or by individual selections at moderate prices.
-The estimated cost for the average meal plan is \$1,380.00 per semester.
-More information about campus living may be found at www.ecu.edu/ studentlife/campusliving/.

-Students are required to purchase their textbooks each semester.
-For student convenience, the university owns and operates the Dowdy Student Stores, which is located on the ground floor of the Wright Building.
-There students will be able to find all necessary books and supplies.
-The cost of books will vary with the different curricula; \$900 for two semesters is a reasonable estimate.
-More information about the Dowdy Student Stores may be found at www.ecu.edu/studentstores/.
+A cost of approximately \$1,500 per semester for meals is an estimate.
+Students are required to purchase their textbooks.
+For their convenience, the university owns and operates the Student Stores, located on the ground floor of the Wright Building, where all necessary books and supplies may be purchased.
+The cost of books will vary with the different curricula; \$400-\$600 per semester is a reasonable estimate.